Connecting the Dots: UV-Bright Companions of Little Red Dots as Lyman-Werner Sources Enabling Direct Collapse Black Hole Formation: Structural Modeling and SED Decomposition

-In this section, we describe how we identify distinct structural components associated with each LRD, measure their projected separations, and extract component-resolved spectral energy distributions.
-These measurements form the basis for estimating the local ultraviolet radiation field in the following section.
+In this section, we describe how we identify distinct structural components associated with each LRD, measure their projected separations, and extract component-resolved SEDs.
+These measurements form the basis for estimating the local UV radiation field in the following section.